denten-books/plain-text/0-intro.md

 parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software programs "applications" for example?
 The application of what to what?
-The ubiquitous LCD screen, which usually renders our texts, disguises another metaphor, composed of Liquid and Crystal Displays.
-How do such physical properties, at once continuous (liquid) and discrete (crystalline) affect our conceptual understanding of the digital text?
-The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
-Texts move through machine devices like typewriters and e-book readers and literary "devices" like consonance and alliteration.
-Application, crystal, device: these ordinary metaphors obscure the complexity of the conceptual systems involved.
+Apple's iconic *Human Interface Guidelines* which heralded the era of "what you see is what you get" interfaces, contains many echoes of Lakoff work and explicitly recommends *Metaphors we Live by* in the bibliography section.
+The manual urges the designer to "convey meaning through representation" and to seek the metaphor appropriate to the task [@apple_apple_1987, 11].
+Do not ask the user to throw "documents" into "jars," for example, the manual urges the designer: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229]  Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].

+Shklovsky here. исскуство как прием.
+The downside of metaphor.

 Defamiliarization reclaims the metaphor for analysis.
 A metaphor unfolds within each of the book's chapters.
 Each chapter pursues the metaphor to its logical conclusion.

 The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry